 The following information and links provide information to individuals and institutions that want to offer postsecondary education in Missouri, schools currently approved to operate, and students and prospective students.
 The central focus of the Proprietary School Certification Program is consumer protection.
 This is accomplished through the establishment of standards for school operation and monitoring of those operations to ensure students are treated in a fair and equitable manner and receive education and training consistent with the published objectives of the instructional programs and the school.
 Use the links below and on the right to access the most commonly used pages, including how to apply for initial certification.

-Certified schools approved to operate in Missouri were required to submit recertification applications or request an extension by March 15, 2020.
+Certified schools approved to operate in Missouri are required to submit recertification applications or request an extension by March 15, 2021.
 Schools failing to meet the application deadline will be assessed a late fee of $10 per day.
 The EDvera page contains a User Manual and webinars for completing recertification as well as other documents.

 Closed School Transcript Information

 The Proprietary School Certification Program strives to maintain information on closed schools in Missouri.
 In some instances, the Department maintains the actual records although it make no claims for having records in their entirety.
-If your school is not on the list above, please complete the Student Record Verification Request form and fax it to the number on the form.
-Please include a current email address and/or telephone number.
+If your school is not on the list above, please complete the Student Record Verification Request form.
+Please include a current email address.
 MDHEWD staff will contact you to advise of the location or your records, if known, and provide information on obtaining a copy of your records if such records are held by this department.